 Picture 1.
-A recently published report, An In-depth Look into the Current State of Native Advertising, shows a continuous rise of native advertising
+A recently published report, An In-depth Look into the Current State of Native Advertising

 Picture 2.
-MediaRadar’s report on Usage of Native Advertising per Industry
+MediaRadar’s report on Usage of Native Advs per Industry

 If it looks like an ad, feels like an ad and talks like an ad – it’s not done right.
-Let’s unpack three main principles of good practice in native advertising.
+Let’s unpack three main principles of good practice of native ads.

 - Direct-paid opportunity.
 Working on a principle pay to play, brands pay to place their native content on different platforms outside their owned media properties.

 - Information-based rather than product-focused.
 Content created for the native campaigns should be interesting, fun, highly targeted and useful to the target audience and to the media channel!

 - Native ads are delivered in stream.
 Featured in a way that does not disrupt the user’s experience of the platform or the media itself, native advertising always delivers in stream.